Prince Andrew: a burden for Queen Elizabeth? | DW | 13.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-After Harry and Meghan's accusations, and the recent death of Prince Philip, the Queen has now Prince Andrew to deal with.
+After Harry and Meghan's accusations, and the recent death of Prince Philip, Queen Elizabeth has now Prince Andrew to deal with.
 Can she withstand the pressure?

 Every scandal is another drop in the bucket, Melchior concedes, but she adds that Prince Andrew does not represent the institution of royalty, he's a minor figure who is doing great damage to the family — "but the monarchy is not about to falter because of him."

-The Queen's children and grandchildren have repeatedly triggered scandals in recent decades.
-Perhaps the Queen is partly to blame because she failed to reform 'the firm,' Julia Melchior says.
+The queen's children and grandchildren have repeatedly triggered scandals in recent decades.
+Perhaps Queen Elizabeth II is partly to blame because she failed to reform "the firm," Julia Melchior says.

 "The fact that minor figures like Andrew or Prince Harry have no real benefit for the monarchy means that their behavior harms it," Melchior concludes.
 The other royal houses in Europe have come up with better solutions, they let those family members lead self-determined, middle-class lives, she adds.